entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2017), Character 29; Zhu *et al*.
 (2010), Character 29.

 > Pair posterior pit lines is only present in the Petalithchyida and *Yinminaspis*.
 Dupret(2008) suggested that two pairs posterior pitline of *Yinminaspis* are homologous with Petalichthyida.?
-In some clades of Brachythoraci, the posterior pit line is absent, sunch as in the *Homosteus sulcatus*, *Heterosteus ingens* and *Enseosteus jaekeli*.
+In some clades of Brachythoraci, the posterior pit line is absent, sunch as in the *Homosteus sulcatus*, *Heterosteus ingens* ,*Tafilalichthys lavocati* and *Enseosteus jaekeli*.

  162. Posterior pit line distribution on both central and paranuchal plates: anterior and posterior ends clearly connected (0); anterior and posterior ends not connected (implying a superficial run) (1)